Ping’s latest players iron, the i525 set, offers hollow body iron construction that dramatically increased ball speed during our time with the clubs.

 Ping has included four extra grooves on each face than your typical iron.
 The extra grooves minimize hitting balloon shots with a short iron and maintain consistent ball height with a long iron.

 At address, the iron looks compact and tight, providing that clean, reduced offset appearance experienced players love when crafting their shots.
-The thin topline, another element that Ping enjoys including on their advanced iron collections, accentuates the i525’s professional look.
+The thin topline, another element that Ping enjoys including in their advanced iron collections, accentuates the professional look of the Ping i525 irons.

 Polymer Injected Face

-The company has injected a proprietary polymer onto the inside of the face of the Ping i525 iron.
+The company has injected a proprietary polymer onto the inside of the face of the Ping i525 irons.

 Sound & Feel